mosdef-hub/gmso/docs/contributing.rst

 --------
 Implement functionality in a general and flexible fashion
 *********************************************************
-gmso is designed to be general and flexible, not limited to single chemistries, file formats, simulation engines, or simulation methods.
+GMSO is designed to be general and flexible, not limited to single chemistries, file formats, simulation engines, or simulation methods.
 Additions to core features should attempt to provide something that is applicable to a variety of use-cases and not targeted at only the focus area of your research.
 However, some specific features targeted toward a limited use case may be appropriate.
 Speak to the developers before writing your code and they will help you make design